 If you’ve decided to enter into an IVA then it’s likely you’ll have to adjust to certain requirements – such as living without credit.

-For the vast majority of those thinking about an Individual Voluntary Arrangement, credit will have played a very fundamental part of getting into debt in the first place – whether that’s through personal loans, credit cards store accounts and so on.
-Unfortunately, for most, it’s not simply having access to credit that can cause the problems but more specifically, the amount of additional charges including interest and late payment fees, which most creditors will apply the very moment you default on repayments.
+For the vast majority of those thinking about an Individual Voluntary Arrangement, credit will have played a very fundamental part in getting into debt in the first place – whether that’s through personal loans, credit cards store accounts, and so on.
+Unfortunately, for most, it’s not simply having access to credit that can cause the problems but more specifically, the number of additional charges including interest and late payment fees, which most creditors will apply the very moment you default on repayments.

 Once an IVA has been accepted then it becomes legally binding and you won’t be able to apply for credit throughout its duration (usually a period of 5 years).